silinternational/simplesamlphp-module-mfa/README.md

 The `mfaSetupUrl` parameter is for the URL of where to send the user if they want/need to set up MFA.

+The `idpDomainName` parameter is used to assemble the Relying Party Origin (RP Origin) for WebAuthn MFA options.

 ## Testing Locally ##